 How does Ausable say he got in?

 Ausable said that he thought Max might have got into the room through the balcony.
-He said grimly that it was the second time in a month that somebody had got into his room through that nuisance of a balcony.
+He said grimly that it was the second time in a month that somebody had entered his room through that nuisance of a balcony.

 Think about it (Page 18)